-"I shot an arrow into the air, it fell to earth I know not where." -Henry Wadsworth Longfellow world in which we shoot commands into the air, but never know what their impact will be.
+"I shot an arrow into the air, it fell to earth I know not where." -Henry Wadsworth Longfellow his whimsical rhyme, simple as it might seem, reflects a world without proper feedback.
+A world in which we shoot commands into the air, but never know what their impact will be.
 Did the arrow hit the target?
 Did we meet our goal?
 We do not know.
 This is the key problem of management without proper feedback.